1978 Men's Hockey World Cup

 The 1978 Men's Hockey World Cup was the fourth Hockey World Cup men's field hockey tournament.
 It was held in Buenos Aires, Argentina.
-It was won by Pakistan, who defeated the Netherlands 3–1 in the final.
+It was won by Pakistan, who defeated the Netherlands 3–2 in the final.
 The host nation, Argentina, finished eighth.
+India were the defending champions but they did not qualify for the semi-finals, eventually placing sixth.